Diamante-Smith/Active-Directory/README.md

 - Click on DNS servers, hit custom, and then paste the IP address of DC-1 that you copied from the Azure portal

-- Whenever the computer needs to lookup anything like for instance Google.com, it will look to DC-1 for it
+- Whenever the computer needs to look up anything, for instance, Google.com, it will look to DC-1 for it

 - Doing this will allow us to join the domain

 - Hit Save

+- If that doesn't work because there is some issue when you paste it in, type that number in instead

 <br>

 <img width="873" alt="Screenshot 2025-01-13 at 1 52 53 PM" src="https://github.com/user-attachments/assets/38fc1b75-1190-445b-a2d2-94177961d56f" />

-- Then go to your Virtual Machines in Azure click the box next to Client-1 and press restart at the top
+- Then go to your Virtual Machines in Azure, click the box next to Client-1, and press restart at the top

 <br>